Wednesday January 9, 2019, Outsider Corps returns with

-- There will be free monthly programs with slideshows celebrating all kinds of trip reports, with and without volunteer work.
+- Free monthly programs with slideshows celebrating all kinds of trip reports, with and without volunteer work.
 Got a bucket list?
 You'll need to update it after a few of these programs.

-- There will be volunteer projects that you can opt to participate in.
+- Volunteer projects that you can opt to participate in.
 You'll hear more about this at the monthly programs.
 They may be local or international.
 Past projects have been monitoring climate and pika in the Pecos Wilderness of New Mexico, restoring a turtle nesting beach on Bonaire, and developing a sustainable tourism plan for a small national part in Colombia.

 When/Where is it?